yam-devops/cicd-jenkins-aws/gitops/README.md

 and access through localhost:3100

 P.S: when i first tried and used rollouts, i noticed the rollback function through the UI creates a new revision with the previous image version, so it does it through helm.
-Abort is useful as it just stops the current rollout and it does not create a new revision, so if the helm chart changed and not just an image version, abort will fix it.
+Abort is useful as it just stops the current rollout and uses the previous ReplicaSet without using helm, it does not create a new revision, so if the helm chart changed and not just an image version, abort will fix it.